vuejs/docs/src/glossary/index.md

 The term *virtual DOM* is not unique to Vue.
 It is a common approach used by several UI frameworks for managing updates to the UI.

 Browsers use a tree of nodes to represent the current state of the page.
-That tree, and the JavaScript APIs used to interact with it, are referred to as the *document object model*, or DOM.
+That tree, and the JavaScript APIs used to interact with it, are referred to as the *document object model*, or *DOM*.

 Manipulating the DOM is a major performance bottleneck.
 The virtual DOM provides one strategy for managing that.

 Rather than creating DOM nodes directly, Vue components generate a description of what DOM nodes they would like.
 These descriptors are plain JavaScript objects, known as VNodes (virtual DOM nodes).
 Creating VNodes is relatively cheap.

-Every time a component re-renders, the new tree of VNodes is compared to the previous tree of VNodes and any difference are then applied to the real DOM.
+Every time a component re-renders, the new tree of VNodes is compared to the previous tree of VNodes and any differences are then applied to the real DOM.
 If nothing has changed then the DOM doesn't need to be touched.

 For more details see:
 - [Guide - Rendering Mechanism](/guide/extras/rendering-mechanism.html)